sybip/gtm-lab/README.md

 I (6475436) GTMLAB: complete: len=135, hash=0xcafe, time=88ms
 RX_MSG:0302|003fff55555555555500ff0000fb100100......
 ```

 ### Radio protocol exploration
-Change the VERBOSITY field to DEBUG or even VERBOSE to view details of
+Change the `VERBOSITY` line to `DEBUG` or even `VERBOSE` to view details
-received packets, correction protocols, channel hopping etc.
+of received packets, correction protocols, channel hopping etc.

 ### Message formats exploration
-The output lines prefixed with RX_ACK and RX_MSG contain full hex dumps of
+The output lines prefixed with `RX_ACK` and `RX_MSG` contain full hex dumps of
 received radio traffic (see the source code for details on what some of those
 bytes mean).
+All message classes are received, including encrypted messages.
 These lines can be further processed on the computer using a Python or PERL
 script to study the format of the packets and extract useful information.